-Two crochet motifs sewn back to back make a great pincushion.
+Two crochet motifs are sewn back to back to make a great pincushion.
 You can make a bigger pincushion, though, if you crochet several motifs together first and then make a back sized to match.
 Here there are four daisy-center granny squares stitched together to make a pretty springtime pincushion.
 The button center is a nice touch.

 07 of 10